Skip to Content

 Australian grasswrens have long fascinated bird enthusiasts – they’re elusive, small, live in remote areas and are very well-camouflaged.

-Grasswrens are endemic to (only found in) Australia and many species have a very limited range.
+Grasswrens are only found in Australia and many species have a very limited range.

 Grasswren behaviour